 I used to think that Supes was overpowered but Dr. M takes things to a whole new level.
 His origin is told in a nonlinear way to reflect his own viewpoint, and in the film, Philip Glass’s “Prophecies” from his Koyaanisqatsi soundtrack album accompanies the sequence and I think it’s one of the best marriages of visuals and music I’ve ever seen.
 In essence, he becomes a fourth-dimensional being who is capable of pretty much anything he can imagine.

 I know what you may be thinking and yes, it is very strange that he exists in a universe where no one else has any superpowers of any kind.
 When I first read the Watchmen graphic novel, I wasn’t aware that anyone in the story had powers, so this came as a big surprise to me.
-At first, I wasn’t sure how to feel about it but over time I have realised that it’s actually a stroke of genius.
+At first, I wasn’t sure how to feel about it but over time I’ve realised that it’s actually a stroke of genius.
 By including this character, Alan Moore grants himself the ability to explore both ends of the superhero spectrum; the plight of your Batman archetype who has no powers in the real world and then the trials of a Superman archetype who is even more godlike.
 This adds range and a whole other layer to the narrative.

 By making him so powerful, his character takes on a more philosophical role.
 The question of what superheroes should be allowed to do from a political perspective is a well trodden-path—it has been explored recently by both DC in Batman v Superman and Marvel in Civil War.
 However, what Dr. M wrestles with is not to what extent he should try to help humanity but what he should do with reality itself.
 He started his career as a superhero by quickly being snapped up by the government and being branded with his code name that links him to the Manhattan Project.
-Even at this early stage he said to himself that they were “shaping me into something gaudy and lethal,” the government’s classic first move of weaponising whatever they are able to.
+Even at this early stage he said to himself that they were “shaping me into something gaudy and lethal,” the government’s classic first move of weaponising whatever they’re able to.

 Nixon went on to personally ask him to intervene in the Vietnam War; he does and single-handedly ends it.
 Another great scene depicted in the film sees a giant Dr. M disintegrating Viet Cong soldiers with helicopters accompanying him, all to the backdrop of Richard Wagner’s “Ride of the Valkyries.”
 This is a great tribute to the infamous helicopter scene from Apocalypse Now and serves as a parallel to show how much his existence changes history.
 The Viet Cong agree to give up if they can surrender to him personally and when they do, they bow down to him as if in worship.